fairbrother-lab/LariatMapper/README.md

 - `gene_id`: The gene's ID (unique)
 - `gene`: The total number of reads mapped to the gene.
-- `exon_intron_junc`: The number of reads mapped to the gene that contain an exon-intron junction
+- `exon_intron_junc`: The number of exon-intron junction reads mapped to the gene
-- `exon_exon_junc`: The number of reads mapped to the gene that contain an exon-exon splice junction
+- `exon_exon_junc`: The number of exon-exon junction reads mapped to the gene
-- `exon_only`: The number of reads mapped to the gene that only overlap exons
+- `exon_only`: The number of exon-only reads mapped to the gene
-- `intron_only`: The number of reads mapped to the gene that only overlap introns
+- `intron_only`: The number of intron-only reads mapped to the gene

 `gene` = `exon_intron_junc`+`exon_only`+`exon_exon_junc`+`intron_only`

 </details>

 All position values are 0-based and inclusive.

 ## Additional information